Customer Service Frequently Asked Questions

 CCWA defines a good record of pay as an account with no more than two (2) late fees charged within the latest 24 month period.
 There should be no returned checks or disconnection of service for failure to pay the monthly bill.

 CCWA customers do not have to be at home for their water service to be connected.
 A Field Representative will come to your home and connect your service at the water meter.
 However, you need to turn off everything (such as water faucets, etc.) that uses water prior to your new service being connected.
 If anything that uses water is left on, the water meter dials will be turning indicating that something has been left on that uses water.
 The CCWA Field Representative will not leave the water meter on and will leave a door tag for the customer to contact our Customer Service.

 We accept cash, check, money order, debit and credit cards at our Customer Service locations with no fee.
-Debit cards, Master Card, Visa, American Express and Discover are accepted if you pay by phone or through our website through a third party service provided by Western Union Speedpay.
+Debit cards, Master Card, Visa, American Express and Discover are accepted if you pay by phone or through our website through our third party service provided by Speedpay, an ACI Worldwide company.
 Speedpay charges a fee of $1.25 for this service.
 The toll free phone number to make payments is 1.877.467.5110.

 We provide two convenient locations for customer transactions.
 Our Headquarters building is located at 1600 Battle Creek Road, Morrow, GA 30260.
 We also have a satellite office at 526 Forest Parkway, Suite A, Forest Park, GA 30297.
 All customer service transactions (including establishing new service or reconnecting service) can be handled at either location from 8 a.m. – 5 p.m.
 Monday through Friday.

 All new services require a landlord lease agreement, real estate broker firm lease agreement or settlement statement.
 We also require photo identification.